arp242/gadget/README.markdown

   It's usually better (and more reliable!) to rely on the screen width and/or use JS to determine if a client supports touch events and is "mobile".

+- Don't go out of our way to get rather old User-Agents correct; some libraries have test cases for things like "Netscape on Windows ME", which doesn't strike me as very useful in 2020.

 - If we don't know, then we don't know.
 Don't return useless values like "AppleWebKit 605.1.15" if there is no other information.